Usman-Rafique/Usman-Rafique.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-### Research Focus
+### About Usman
-I am a researcher specializing in computer vision and machine learning.
-My primary areas of interest include image synthesis, image segmentation and understanding, and perception for robotics.
-My work has involved diverse settings, including natural outdoor scenes, remote sensing, and computer vision for logistics and warehouse robots.
+I am a Senior Machine Learning Engineer with a demonstrated history of applying cutting-edge research to real-world problems.
+I currently work at Bastian Solutions (Toyota), where I develop computer vision and machine learning models for autonomous robotic systems.

-Recently, I've been exploring large language models (LLMs) such as GPTs.
-Notable projects include:
+Before this, I served as a Senior Research and Development Engineer at Kitware Inc., where I focused on diverse computer vision challenges, including change detection from overhead imagery, person identification, novel view synthesis, and atmospheric turbulence correction.

-- [GPT-Nano](https://github.com/Usman-Rafique/GPT-Nano): A lightweight implementation of GPT
+My practical experience is complemented by a strong academic foundation.
+I earned my Ph.D. in Electrical Engineering from the University of Kentucky, where my research focused on weakly supervised deep learning methods for image synthesis, semantic segmentation, and change detection.

-- [LLM-Forge](https://github.com/Usman-Rafique/llm_forge): A playground for building practical LLMs with limited compute resources
+I'm passionate about staying at the forefront of AI advancements.
+You can find examples of my work with Large Language Models (LLMs) on my Github, for example: [LLM-Forge](https://github.com/Usman-Rafique/llm_forge): A playground for building practical LLMs with limited compute resources

 ### Academic Background
 I completed my PhD at the University of Kentucky, where I was a member of the Multimodal Vision Research Lab.
 My research focused on combining information from multiple images for scene understanding and image synthesis.
 My PhD advisors were [Dr. Nathan Jacobs](https://jacobsn.github.io/) and [Dr. Samson Cheung](https://sites.google.com/view/dr-cheung)

 ### Professional Experience

-- Current Position (Since Aug 2023): Senior Machine Learning Engineer at Bastian Solutions RnD
+- Senior Machine Learning Engineer, Bastian Solutions (Toyota): 2023 - present
-  - Developing computer vision and machine learning solutions for autonomous robotic systems in warehouses and logistics.
+  - Developing computer vision and machine learning solutions for autonomous robotic systems.

-- Aug 2021 - May 2023: Senior Research and Development Engineer at Kitware Inc.
+- Senior Research and Development Engineer, Kitware Inc.: Aug 2021 - May 2023
-  - Worked on large-scale change detection from overhead images and person identification and image restoration.
+  - Conducted research on change detection, person identification, and novel view synthesis.

 ### Old Teaching Website